 Netflix has expanded its international offerings greatly in recent years.
-On top of great Netflix original movies and series, there are tons of great Spanish Movies on Netflix from Spain, Peru, Argentina, and other parts of the Spanish speaking world.
+On top of great Netflix original movies and series, there are tons of great Spanish-language movies on Netflix from Spain, Peru, Argentina, and other parts of the Spanish-speaking world.

 Whether you’re looking to improve your Spanish or simply get a taste of other cultures, we’ve put together a list of the 10 best Spanish movies on Netflix.
 All of them have subtitles, so don’t worry about missing any important details.

 Best Spanish movies on Netflix